Gold (Kiiara song)

-"Gold" is the debut single by American singer Kiiara, released as the lead single from her debut extended play (EP) Low Kii Savage (2016) and was also included on her debut studio album, Lil Kiiwi (2020) on October 26, 2015.
-Commercially, the single was a sleeper hit, becoming her first entry on the US Billboard Hot 100, peaking at number 13.
+"Gold" is the debut single by American singer Kiiara, released on October 26, 2015.
+It was the lead single from her debut extended play (EP) Low Kii Savage (2016) and was also included on her debut studio album, Lil Kiiwi (2020) Commercially, the single was a sleeper hit, becoming her first entry on the US Billboard Hot 100, peaking at number 13.
+A remix featuring Lil Wayne was released on November 18, 2016.

-At one point, there was so much buzz about the song that the rapper, Sisqo, considered replacing the word "thong" with "Gold" on his 15th anniversary remix edition of the Thong Song, according to an interview in Rolling & Stoned 'Zine (a local Montana Musical Fan 'Zine) A remix featuring Lil Wayne was ultimately released on November 18, 2016.

 Background

 Kiiara first wrote "Gold" on a classical guitar in 2014.
 The song was based on a childhood lesson of not having to answer to anybody: "It just seemed right; it fell out of my mouth when I wrote it."
 Then, a producer named Felix Snow made an electro-pop twist of the song that was more vibe-oriented and less lyrical than Kiiara's classical acoustic version.
 Another co-writer the singer worked with, preferring the classical acoustic version over Snow's rendition, recommended doing a mixture of both types of songs.
 The artist originally planned to name the song "W.E.L.Y.K," acronym for "without ever letting you know," but ultimately decided on "Gold" after finding the initial title too "trendy."